Academic Progress, Recognition and Honors

 Some departments at WSU offer students the opportunity to receive departmental honors through their major.
-Departmental honors tracks are currently offered in the following: aerospace engineering, communication sciences and disorders, modern and classical languages and literatures, mathematics, political science and psychology (under development).
+Departmental honors tracks are currently offered in the following: aerospace engineering, communication, communication sciences and disorders, modern and classical languages and literatures, mathematics and political science.

 To enroll as a candidate for departmental honors, a student must have junior standing and a cumulative grade point average of 3.250 (higher if department requirements so specify).

 Departmental honors tracks consist of at least 12 credit hours of upper-division coursework, including a senior thesis, senior project, senior recital, or equivalent capstone experience.
 Each department or college specifies requirements for satisfactory completion of the honors track, but a minimum grade point average of 3.500 for work in the honors track is required.